Effect of Moduli Redefinitions on Fibre Inflation: Fibre Inflation

 \subsection{New Inflationary Scenarios}

 As emphasized earlier, in this subsection we examine how redefining the base modulus of a $K3-$fibred CY can give rise to a new class of fibre inflation models.
-Contrary to the previous fibre inflationary models studied earlier, our model is able to match not only the Planck \cite{Planck:2018jri} but also the more recent ACT data \cite{ACT:2025fju, ACT:2025tim}.
+Our model is able to match not only the Planck \cite{Planck:2018jri} but also the more recent ACT data \cite{ACT:2025fju, ACT:2025tim}.
 With this effect included, we investigate the resulting fibre inflation scenarios that can emerge and yield interesting inflationary predictions.
 We shall show that each fibre inflation type studied in this paper differ from the original fibre inflation model \cite{Cicoli:2008gp} with the key distinctions along the inflationary observables.
+The authors of \cite{Cicoli:2018cgu,Cicoli:2020bao} have also obtained a higher values of $n_s$ closer to current ACT data (which was not available back then) without the base-modulus redefinition.